Dino (marque): Dino 206 S

 The last of the Dino prototype sports car models was produced in 1966–1967.
 18 examples were made with Group 4 category homologation in mind.
 Still powered by 2.0 L (1986.60 cc) engine based on the 206 SP powerplant.
 Some received experimental 3-valve heads and Lucas fuel injection.

 Concept cars

 Ferrari built and presented numerous design concepts and prototypes to overcame styling and engineering challenges derived from a new engine layout of a road-car.
-As many as six different Dino prototypes were built between 1965-1967.
+As many as six different Dino prototypes were built between 1965 and 1967.
 The new and revolutionary design would spawn whole generations of Dino and Ferrari mid-engine road cars.

 Dino Berlinetta Speciale

 The first Dino-badged concept car was presented by Ferrari and Pininfarina in 1965.
 It was a mid-engined, two-seater called Dino Berlinetta Speciale.
 The work started in March 1965.
 The car was designed by Aldo Brovarone who created the conceptual plans that would in the future form a basic characteristics of the production Dino cars.
 The project was managed by Leonardo Fioravanti, and its directors included Sergio Pininfarina.
 They were all involved in creating and packaging this concept car and ultimately the production version, Dino 206 GT, that would also be partially credited to Fioravanti as its co-designer along Brovarone.
 Also in 1965, Brovarone designed the Alfa Romeo Giulia 1600 Sport concept car using the similar stylistic cues but realised on a front-engined car.